userfrosting/learn/pages/05.sprinkles/01.introduction/docs.md

 ### Default Sprinkles

-A basic UserFrosting installation comes with four sprinkles, each of which can be found in its own subdirectory in `/app/sprinkles`:
+A basic UserFrosting installation comes with three sprinkles, each of which can be found in its own subdirectory in `/app/sprinkles`:

 ```
 app
 ├──sprinkles
    ├── account
    ├── admin
-   ├── core
-   └── root
+   └── core
 ```

-Of these, 3 comprise the bulk of UserFrosting's functionality: `core`, `account`, and `admin`.
+When you begin to implement your own project, you will do so in a new Sprinkle, separate from these three.

 #### Core